iingles/isaac-ingles-3790-final/README.md

     1. [Help](https://iingles-3790-final.netlify.com/help)
     1. [About](https://iingles-3790-final.netlify.com/about)
 1. ### State Management using Vuex:
-   * I am in the process of converting my store into individual files; but the functional store is still located at /src/store.js
+   * I am in the process of converting my store into individual files; so the folder at /src/store/ doesn't do anything yet - the functional store is still located at /src/store.js
    * I use global state management for:
    1. Keeping track of the current user's status (login/logout)
    1. The state of the modal windows (display/don't display, get messages from calling component)